Last Updated on

 The map visually displays the steps of the process so that you can see it at a glance where the compatibility assessment fits once you have started the search process.
 This conversation happens after you have already made sure the the person meets your must-have’s and can’t live withs.

 The map also shows clearly the five places in the process where either party may decide not to continue.
 Yes, there are five times you can say “no” !

 The questionnaire was helpful to me in that it forced me to be entirely truthful, which turned out to be quite enlightening.
 And, the questionnaire is such a good one that a person should suggest that any potential home mate fill one out as well, not by forcing them to do it, but by offering the option.
 If the potential home-mate declined to complete it, well, that would certainly be revelatory!
 Tools like this one are what make the process of finding the “right one” less fraught with uncertainty, or fear, or dread, or whatever. —Nancy Barber

 I will always have your answers to the questionnaire stored on this website so that should you lose them, you can ask to have them resent to you.
-The gift certificates do not expire and you can also ask to have them reissued to you.

 If you have any questions or concerns about this, I’ll be happy to answer them.
 Please fill out the form below.